FreeAndFair/formal-rcv/docs/glossary.md

   at-large School Board race for multiple seats.

 * **exhausted vote**.
-A vote counting towards no candidate and that (1) is not an overvote, and (2) counted towards a candidate in a previous round.
+A vote counting towards no candidate and that (1) is not an overvote, and (2) did count towards a candidate in a previous round.

 * **overvote**.
 A vote counting towards no candidate because the